© 2019

 I

-I return to the fruit store on Lygon St where the radio is always tuned to a station playing classical music; today it’s opera.
+I return to the fruit store on Lygon St where the radio is always tuned to a station playing classical music.
+Today, it’s opera.
 The music drifts through the space, turning the fruit into an audience and my visit into an occasion.
-Walking slowly past the displays, I imagine I’m in a museum surrounded by a collection of rarified shapes, textures, pleasures, and unknowns.
+Walking slowly past the displays, I imagine I’m in a museum surrounded by rarefied shapes, textures, pleasures, and unknowns.
 The careful arrangements remind me of S and I think of her hands.
 They organise parts of the world with this same attention; objects alight upon surfaces, as if to facilitate a type of breathing.

-It’s late in March, one month has passed since I moved to Melbourne and apples have begun falling from branches, one by one.
-At the Lygon St grocer I stop in front of a small collection.
+In late March, one month after I moved to Melbourne, apples began falling from branches, one by one.
+At the Lygon St grocer, I stopped in front of a small collection.
 They're dark red, almost black in places, and have a slight sheen to their surface, like polished shoes.
-I purchase two.
-Once home, I place them on my desk.
-Between the piles of books, their status shifts from food to language, and they punctuate the gaps like fullstops, like holes.
+I purchased two.
+Once home, I placed them on my desk.
+Between the piles of books, their status shifts from food to language, and they punctuate the gaps like full stops, like holes.

-I'm curious to bite into one but this somehow seems illicit.
-My interest in them as food has been succeeded by a desire to preserve the ambiguity of their contents.
+I'm curious to bite into one, but this now feels illicit.
+My interest in them as food has turned into a desire to preserve the ambiguity of their contents.
 By not knowing what's inside I can stay within the limits of the theoretical.
 Picking them up, they fit into the palms of my hands like new joints, one for each.

 Late at night, and with a sudden craving for apples, I decide to eat one.
 It’s unlike any I have ever tried — sweet, crisp, dense, allusive in flavour, and refreshing, like cold mornings.
-I collect the pips from inside the core and place them by the window to dry.
+Once I reach the core, I retrieve the seeds and place them by the window to dry.
 There are three.

 "It is just about the darkest apple that I have ever seen.
 He gave me one of these apples and from the pips I grew two trees.
 I did so mainly because I liked the look of this apple but also because Ted Hughes was a very good friend of mine and it was a kind of link between us.
 I could have this apple in a Suffolk garden where it didn’t belong, and there was a kind of link between us." — Michael Hamburger

-On the phone last night, S tells me that her mother recently attached weights to the apple tree growing in her backyard.
-Her plan is to turn it into a "weeping fruit tree".
-To make the weights, she sourced a pile of small rocks from a river that runs along the base of a nearby hill.
-Using a wheelbarrow to transport them home, she then placed the rocks inside a collection of odd socks which have lost their pair, and then attached these to the ends of the branches, one for each.
-She used only black socks to weigh the branches down.
+Last night on the phone, S told me that her mother recently attached weights to the apple tree growing in her backyard.
+She plans to turn it into a "weeping fruit tree."
+To create the weights, she sourced a pile of small rocks from a river that runs along the base of a nearby hill.
+Using a wheelbarrow, she transported them home and then placed the rocks inside a collection of odd socks which have lost their pair, choosing only those whose colour was black.
+After that, she attached the weights to the ends of the branches, one for each.

-A few months later, I receive an update: the net has been taken off and the apples are beginning to hang slightly lower in the sky.
-It’s now replete with this season's fruit.
-The weights remain attached however, there’s still some way to go before the branches touch the ground.
+A few months later, I received an update.
+The net has been removed, and the apples are beginning to hang slightly lower in the sky.
+The tree is now replete with this season's fruit.
+The weights remain attached, however; there’s still some way to go before the branches touch the ground.

 "And consider the leaves, how blind and heavy they are, they got exasperated in thing, how blind the leaves are and how heavy they are.
 And feel in the hand how everything has a weight, the weight does not escape the inexpressive hand.
 Do not awaken the person who is entirely absent, who is absorbed in feeling the weight of things.
 Weight is one of the proofs of the thing: only things with weight can fly.
 And the only things that fall — the celestial meteorite — are those that have weight." — Clarice Lispector